How to read eml file java with GroupDocs.Metadata for Java

 }

-Explanation: getRootPackageGeneric() provides access to EML file metadata.
-The getEmailPackage() method retrieves email-specific properties like the sender and subject.
+Explanation: getRootPackageGeneric() gives you access to the EML structure.
+From there, getEmailPackage() exposes properties such as sender and subject.

 List Recipients from an EML File